SPLM-N al-Hilu says not concerned by govt-Agar deal

 Talks between the government and the SPLM-N al-Hilu are deadlocked over the secular state as the government says this issue will be discussed at the constitutional conference but al-Hilu group says it has to be settled at the peace negotiating table.

+Al-Taishi in his statements pointed to the government efforts to break the deadlock stressing that the SPLM-N al-Hilu refused to make any concession on the secular state.

+“Although the government made more than 5 proposals on this point, we failed to reach a consensus on it,” al-Taishi stressed.

-Mahmud further blamed the government delegation for returning to Khartoum without informing them through the South Sudanese mediation.
+Mahmud blamed the government delegation for returning to Khartoum without informing them through the South Sudanese mediation.

 Also, he reiterated their " full readiness to continue the peace talks, despite the stalemate on the issues of secularism and the right to self-determination".